OCR-free Document Understanding Transformer: Appendix

 \subsection{Document Understanding Transformer}

-We propose a simple transformer-based encoder-decoder model, which is named \textit{\textbf{Do}cume\textbf{n}t \textbf{u}nderstanding \textbf{t}ransformer} (\oursb), an end-to-end model that does not depend on any other module such as OCR.
-We aim to design a simple architecture based on the transformer~\cite{vaswani2017transformer}.
-Dount consists of a visual encoder and textural decoder modules.
-The model directly maps the input document image into a sequence of tokens converted one-to-one into a desired structured format.
-The overview of the proposed model is shown in Figure~\ref{fig:teaser}.
+\ours is an end-to-end (i.e., self-contained) VDU model for general understanding of document images.
+The architecture of \ours is quite simple, which consists of a Transformer~\cite{vaswani2017transformer,dosovitskiy2020vit}-based visual encoder and textual decoder modules.
+Note that \ours does not rely on any modules related to OCR functionality but uses a visual encoder for extracting features from a given document image.
+The following textual decoder maps the derived features into a sequence of subword tokens to construct a desired structured format (e.g., JSON).
+Each model component is Transformer-based, and thus the model is trained easily in an end-to-end manner.
+The overall process of \ours is illustrated in Figure~\ref{fig:teaser}.

-\paragraph{Encoder.}
+\subsubsection{Encoder.}

 The visual encoder converts the input document image $\mathbf{x}{\in}\mathbb{R}^{H\times W\times C}$ into a set of embeddings $\{\mathbf{z}_{i} | \mathbf{z}_{i}{\in}\mathbb{R}^{d}, 1{\le}i{\le}n\}$, where $n$ is feature map size or the number of image patches and $d$ is the dimension of the latent vectors of the encoder.
-CNN-based models (such as ResNet~\citep{he2015deep}) or Transformer-based models~\citep{dosovitskiy2020vit,Liu_2021_ICCV}) can be used as the encoder network.
-In this study, if not mentioned otherwise, we use Swin Transformer~\cite{Liu_2021_ICCV} because it shows the best performance in our preliminary study in document parsing.
+Note that CNN-based models~\cite{HeZRS16} or Transformer-based models~\cite{dosovitskiy2020vit,Liu_2021_ICCV} can be used as the encoder network.
+In this study, we use Swin Transformer~\cite{Liu_2021_ICCV} because it shows the best performance in our preliminary study in document parsing.
 Swin Transformer first splits the input image $\mathbf{x}$ into non-overlapping patches.
-Then, the following Swin Transformer blocks where the local self-attentions with the shifted window are inside and patch merging layers are applied on the patch tokens.
-The output of the final Swin Transformer block $\{\mathbf{z}\}$ is used in the decoder.
+Swin Transformer blocks, consist of a shifted window-based multi-head self-attention module and a two-layer MLP, are applied to the patches.
+Then, patch merging layers are applied to the patch tokens at each stage.
+The output of the final Swin Transformer block $\{\mathbf{z}\}$ is fed into the following textual decoder.